matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

 entered the key, keys for use with the `m.secret_storage.v1.aes-hmac-sha2` algorithm are stored with some additional data.

-When storing a key, clients should:
+When storing a key, clients SHOULD:

 1. Given the secret storage key, generate 64 bytes by performing an HKDF with SHA-256 as the hash, a salt of 32 bytes of 0, and the empty